a-r-d/a-r-d.github.io/_posts/2020-05-27-our-screwed-up-economy.markdown

 Real estate is too expensive!
 You can maybe scrape together 100k to start a restaurant, but you can't get 2 million dollars to but the building you are going to open it in.
 Why was that building so expensive?
 Low interest rates pushing asset prices up.

 So now you just pay $5,000 a month in rent.
 Or maybe $10,000 a month in rent!
-It's a business afterall, you can afford it...
-That is until you have to shut your doors and the cashflow coming it drops to zero.
+It's a business, you can afford it...
+That is until you have to shut your doors and the cashflow coming in drops to zero.
 How many months can you last with zero cashflow?
 Businesses everywhere are finding this out now.

 ## What about the consequences for people?